Lar Gand: Halk Kar

 Halk Kar crash-lands on Earth in a rocketship and is rescued by Superman, who discovers that Halk Kar suffers from amnesia.
 Discovering that Halk Kar has a note from Jor-El (Superman's father) mentioning his son, Superman assumes that Halk Kar must not only be from his own planet Krypton, but he must be a son of Jor-El and thus also his own older brother.

 Superman quickly realizes that Halk Kar is less powerful than he is and – instead of subjecting him to embarrassment over the fact that he may be weaker than his younger brother – opts to use his own powers to cover for Halk Kar's deficiencies.
 This plan backfires, as Halk Kar begins to assume a superior attitude to Superman and even begins to make romantic advances on Superman's girlfriend, Lois Lane.

-Finally, Halk Kar recovers his memory, and explains that he is from the planet Thoron, which is in the same star system as Krypton.
+Halk Kar recovers his memory, and explains that he is from the planet Thoron, which is in the same star system as Krypton.
 Years ago, while on a pioneer voyage into space, he landed on Krypton with his damaged rocketship.
 There he met Jor-El, who explained that Krypton's destruction was imminent and repaired Halk Kar's rocketship, sending him away with the note which had a map from Krypton to Earth on it.
 Krypton exploded shortly afterward, causing Halk Kar to be put into suspended animation until he drifted to Earth to meet Superman, the grown-up son of Jor-El referred to in the note.
 Halk Kar returns to Thoron in his repaired rocketship, leaving Superman with the experience of briefly having had a brother.